 What is Nexium?

 Proton pump inhibitors like Nexium decrease the amount of acid produced in the stomach.
 They are approved for a number of indications, including:

 - To prevent symptoms of gastroesophageal reflux disease (GERD),

 - To heal esophagitis (inflammation of the esophagus) and prevent its recurrence.

 - To prevent complications associated with GERD.

 Nexium, Prilosec and Prevacid are all sold in prescription formulations and as over-the-counter medications.
 Roughly 21 million people used a prescription version in 2009.
 Following the introduction of over-the-counter proton pump inhibitors, worldwide sales grew to $13 billion annually.
-Nexium is the most popular of the class, and generated an estimated $6 billion in annual sales before generic and over-the-counter brands became available.
+Nexium, aggressively marketed as the “little purple pill,” is the most popular of the class, and generated an estimated $6 billion in annual sales before generic and over-the-counter brands became available.